openstack/openstack-manuals/doc/contributor-guide/source/quickstart/first-timers.rst

 Keep notes as you go, and offer suggestions for improvement by filing documentation bugs at Launchpad.

-Other good first-time documentation tasks are bug triaging and bug fixing:

-#.
-Go to the bug lists at https://bugs.launchpad.net/openstack-manuals/+bugs.

-#.
-When you can confirm a bug, give it a status based on
-   the :ref:`documentation bug triaging guidelines <doc_bugs_triaging>`.
-   You may skip this step and proceed with bug fixing.

-#.
-If you are up for it, assign the bug to yourself after it has been
-   confirmed by one other person.
-Fix it by committing the required changes to OpenStack documentation.

 The following diagram shows the basic setup workflow:

 .. image:: ../figures/workflow-diagram.png